 A student who feels he or she has been sexually harassed by another student should directly inform the offending student that the conduct or communication is offensive and must stop.
 If the student does not wish to communicate directly with the offending student, or if direct communication has been ineffective, the student should report the conduct or communication to the Title IX coordinator or to a teacher, principal or counselor with whom she or he feels comfortable.

-Regardless of the means selected for resolving the problem, the good faith initiation of a complaint of sexual harassment will not cause any reflection on the complaining student, or affect his or her status as a student.
+Retaliation against students who make good faith reports of sexual harassment is prohibited.

 Any student who sexually harasses another student will be subject to discipline up to and including expulsion, depending on the severity of the misconduct.
 A decision to take disciplinary action under this policy may be based on the statements of a complaining student, statements, observations of educators, or any other credible evidence.